JeffreySarnoff/QNaNs.jl/README.md

 # QNaNs.jl
-Simplifying use of quiet NaNs to propagate information from within numerical computations
+Simplifying use of quiet NaNs to propagate information from within numerical computations.
 ```ruby
                                                        Jeffrey Sarnoff © 2016-Mar-26 at New York
 ```